openbabel/documentation/Installation/install.rst

 5. With Java and CSharp, the bindings will be installed by default to the same location as the Open Babel libraries.

 6. For Ruby, Python and Perl, the library files are installed to a subdirectory of wherever the Open Babel libraries are installed: something like :file:`python2.6/site-packages/` or `dist-packages` in the case of Python, :file:`perl/5.8.7` for Perl, and :file:`site_ruby/1.8/linux-i486` for Ruby.
-If you wish to install the Python bindings somewhere else, configure CMake with the option ``-DPYTHON_PREFIX=wherever``, or something similar for Perl and Ruby.
+If you wish to install the bindings somewhere else, configure CMake with the option ``-DPYTHON_PREFIX=wherever`` for Python, or something similar for Perl (``OBPERL_PREFIX``) or Ruby (``RUBY_PREFIX``).

 7. To tell Python where to find the bindings, add the directory containing ``openbabel.py`` to the front of your PYTHONPATH environment variable (if it is not there already).
 Similarly add the ``perl`` subdirectory (where the bindings were installed) to the front of your PERL5LIB directory; for Java, add the location of ``openbabel.jar`` to your CLASSPATH.